Appeals Property Tax

 The Indiana General Assembly passed legislation in 2017 (Senate Enrolled Act 386 – 2017), that significantly changed the appeal process, which subsequently resulted in a change in the forms used in the appeal process.
 Effective July 1, 2017, the previous process for conducting an appeal was repealed and replaced with a new process (Indiana Code 6-1.1-15-1.1).
 Essentially, the new process consolidated the so-called “subjective appeal” (previously governed by Indiana Code 6-1.1-15-1) and “objective appeal” (previously governed by Indiana Code 6-1.1-15-12) into a single proceeding.
 The process begins at the local level and can be appealed to the state only after being reviewed locally.

 Form 133, which was used for “objective appeals” was consolidated with Form 130-Short and Form 130 into one Form (https://forms.in.gov/Download.aspx?id=6979).
-A taxpayer can still file an appeal concerning “objective” issues (i.e. factual matters, such as the property record card contains an incorrect description of the property, like a garage that does not exist); however, it is on page 2 of the Form 130.
+A taxpayer can still file an appeal concerning “objective” issues (i.e. factual matters, such as the property record card contains an incorrect description of the property, like a the square footage is wrong, the homeowner is assessed for a brick home when it has no brick, etc.); however, it is on page 2 of the Form 130.
 A “subjective” appeal, such as the taxpayer believes the assessed valuation of a property is incorrect, is filed on the first page of the Form 130.

 Property Tax Assessment Appeals Process

 - Form 130 – Taxpayer’s Notice to Initiate an Appeal

 - Procedure for Appeal of Assessment Flow Chart